Rockets lose team-record 20th straight game, fall to Thunder - WTMJ

 The Rockets hit a franchise-record 28 3s in a win against the Thunder on Feb.
 1, just three days before their last win.
 On Sunday, the Rockets were just 14 of 38 on 3s.

-Oklahoma City outrebounded Houston 52-38, led by Moses Brown’s 14 board.
+Oklahoma City outrebounded Houston 52-38, led by Moses Brown’s 14 boards.
 Brown added 13 points.

 Sunday’s game was originally supposed to be the season opener on Dec.
 23, but it was postponed for COVID-19 protocols.